sadafshahab12/list-comprehension-generator-function-OOP/README.md

 - The % operator is an older way of formatting strings in Python.
 - Yes, order matters when using string formatting in Python,

+**Interning** is a process where Python stores only one copy of certain strings in memory and reuses them whenever the same string is used again.